Decarbonize steelmaking

 Limiting global warming to 1.5°C requires ending the world’s reliance on fossil fuels.
 Achieving this challenge will only be possible through the adoption of comprehensive approaches that tackle fossil fuel production while simultaneously addressing demand-side sectors that consume fossil fuels themselves, such as the steel sector.

-Current ways of producing steel are heavily carbon-intensive due to their reliance on coal – also called metallurgical coal, met coal, or coking coal, which is of a different quality than thermal coal.
+Current ways of producing steel are heavily carbon-intensive due to their reliance on coal – also called metallurgical coal (met coal), which refers to all grades of coal – like coal for pulverised coal injections (PCI) and coking coal – used in steelmaking.
 Decarbonizing steelmaking while meeting demand with cleaner and competitive alternatives is possible and must become a priority.

 The decarbonization of steel production will only be possible if financial institutions step up to finance the right solutions.
 They must urgently refuse to perpetuate the steel sector’s reliance on coal and finance cleaner technologies instead.